-gondola lines), gondola towers, and stations would comprise about 70 acres of NFS lands and 19 acres of private lands.
-UDOT would need to acquire the private lands affected by the gondola towers and stations through purchase and would need to obtain permission from the private landowners for the easement underneath the gondola lines.
-Either FHWA would likely need to appropriate NFS lands for transfer to UDOT (typically in the form of a highway easement) under the authority of 23 USC Section 317 or UDOT would need to obtain an easement or other special-use authorization from the USDA Forest Service.
+lines (there would be no ground disturbance under the gondola lines), the lanes occupied by the gondola towers, and the stations would comprise about 70 acres of NFS lands and 19 acres of private lands.
+UDOT would need to acquire the private lands affected by the gondola towers and stations through purchase and would need to obtain an easement (likely an aerial easement) from the private land owner for the gondola lines.
+On NFS lands, UDOT would obtain either an easement through the Section 317 appropriation process or a special-use authorization from the USDA Forest Service.

 On 19 acres of private land, the proposed gondola towers and stations would overlap the foothill recreational, forestry multi-family, forestry and recreation, and commercial zoning classifications (see Figure 3.4-7 and Figure 3.4-8 below).
-The easement under the gondola lines on 17 acres of private land would overlap the forestry and recreation, forestry multi-family, and commercial zoning classifications.
+The area under the gondola lines on 17 acres of private land would overlap the forestry and recreation, forestry multi-family, and commercial zoning classifications.

-If NFS lands are appropriated by FHWA, then the Forest Plan and its management prescriptions would no longer apply to the 70 acres of NFS lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, then the Forest Plan and its watershed emphasis (MP 3.1W) and developed recreation (MP 4.5) management prescriptions would still apply.
-Because a gondola system is not considered a motor vehicle travelway, it would be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of new road construction, and a Forest Plan amendment would not be needed (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).
+The USDA Forest Service has stated that, regardless whether the property rights for the gondola on NFS lands are obtained through a Section 317 appropriation or a special-use authorization, the Forest Plan will need to be amended if the gondola system would be inconsistent with the plan's management prescriptions.
+The applicable management prescriptions are the watershed emphasis (MP 3.1W) and developed recreation areas (MP 4.5) management prescriptions.
+Because the gondola system is not considered a motor vehicle travelway, it would be consistent with the watershed emphasis management prescription, and a Forest Plan amendment would not likely be required (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).